The Forsyte Saga

 The Forsyte Saga, first published under that title in 1922, is a series of three novels and two interludes published between 1906 and 1921 by the English author John Galsworthy, who won the 1932 Nobel Prize in Literature.
-They chronicle the vicissitudes of the leading members of a large upper-middle-class English family that is similar to Galsworthy's.
-Only a few generations removed from their farmer ancestors, its members are keenly aware of their status as "new money".
-The main character, the solicitor and connoisseur Soames Forsyte, sees himself as a "man of property" by virtue of his ability to accumulate material possessions, but that does not succeed in bringing him pleasure.
+They chronicle the vicissitudes of the leading members of a large upper-middle-class English family that is similar to Galsworthy's own.
+Its members, who are only a few generations removed from their farmer ancestors, are keenly aware of their status as "new money".
+The main character, the solicitor and connoisseur Soames Forsyte, sees himself as a "man of property" by virtue of his ability to accumulate material possessions, but that status does not succeed in bringing him pleasure.
+In 2003, The Forsyte Saga was listed as No. 123 in the BBC's The Big Read poll of the UK's "best-loved novel".

 Separate sections of the saga, as well as the lengthy story in its entirety, have been adapted for cinema and television.
-The Man of Property, the first book, was adapted in 1949 by Hollywood as That Forsyte Woman, starring Errol Flynn, Greer Garson, Walter Pidgeon, and Robert Young.
+The Man of Property, the first book, was adapted in 1949 by Hollywood as That Forsyte Woman, starring Errol Flynn, Greer Garson, Walter Pidgeon and Robert Young.
 In 1967, the BBC produced a popular 26-part serial that dramatised The Forsyte Saga and a subsequent trilogy concerning the Forsytes, A Modern Comedy.
-In 2002 Granada Television produced two series for the ITV network: The Forsyte Saga and The Forsyte Saga: To Let.
+In 2002, Granada Television produced two series for the ITV network: The Forsyte Saga and The Forsyte Saga: To Let, starring Damian Lewis, Gina McKee, and Rupert Graves.
 Both made runs in the US as parts of Masterpiece Theatre.
-In 2003, The Forsyte Saga was listed as #123 on the BBC's The Big Read poll of the UK's "best-loved novel".
+In 2024, a third adaptation was commissioned by Channel 5 and Masterpiece PBS, starring Joshua Orpin, Millie Gibson, Danny Griffin, and Eleanor Tomlinson.
+The first series was broadcast in the UK in 2025.

 Following The Forsyte Saga, Galsworthy wrote two more trilogies and several more interludes based around the titular family.
 The resulting series is collectively titled The Forsyte Chronicles.